An Alaskan Wildlife Adventure

 Planning Your Alaska Vacation To See Wildlife

 So you’ve decided to visit Alaska, but don’t know the best time to visit.
 In this case, the best thing to do is figure out what you want to do in Alaska.
-For example, if you want to see Alaska’s amazing wildlife, you’ll need to determine the best time to visit Alaska for wildlife viewing.
-Fortunately, we’ve done the research for you.
+For example, if you want to see Alaska’s amazing wildlife, you will need to figure out the best time to visit Alaska for wildlife viewing.
+Fortunately, we’ve done the research for you!
 Read on for more information on the best time to go to Alaska!

 Why Plan Your Alaskan Adventure Around Wildlife?

 When it comes to seeing wildlife in their natural habitat, there may be no better place than Alaska.
-The state is home to 15 national parks, and its federally-protected lands cover 163,696 square miles.
-Needless to say, Alaska provides all manner of animals with plenty of room to roam.
-The trick is knowing where to go to view them, and what time of year is best for seeing the types of wildlife you want to see!
+The state is home to 15 national parks, and its federally protected lands cover 163,696 square miles.
+Alaska provides all manner of animals with plenty of room to roam and offers ample resources for these animals to thrive in their natural habitats.
+The trick, however, is knowing where to go to view Alaska's native wildlife, and what time of year is best for seeing the animals you want to see!

 Alaska’s Many Wildlife Seasons